spikest3r/AFS/README.md

 A program, that works with Alternative File Streams

 How to use:
-You need to run the program, enter the function number and hit Enter.
+You need to run the stream.bat file, enter the function number and hit Enter.

 Description of functions:
 1. Create file/folder stream: